Differentiable Sparsity via $D$-Gating: Simple and Versatile Structured Penalization: Further experiments and ablation studies

 The NAMs are defined to have identical shape function subnetworks with layers of size $(100, 100, 64, 1)$, respectively, ReLU activations for the hidden layers, and batch normalization \cite{ioffe2015batch} after each hidden layer.
 Optimization of the squared loss is performed for $1000$ epochs using Adam optimizer with the default learning rate $10^{-3}$ and batch size $32$ without early stopping.
 Shape functions with a weight norm smaller than $10^{-3}$ are considered zero.

 \cref{fig:snam_res} shows the results for $D \in \{2,3,4\}$ as well as the comparison methods SNAM and direct $L_1$ and $L_2$ regularization.
 Across settings, $D$-Gating achieves differentiable shape function sparsity while SNAM is not able to shrink the weights sufficiently and demands a post-training pruning step.
 Further, $D$-SNAM effectively removes irrelevant shape functions while retaining informative feature effects.
-For non-convex induced regularization using $D>2$, the CV-optimal models are much sparser compared to $D=2$ or the dense SNAM results.
-Moreover, compared to the direct optimization used in the comparison methods, $D$-Gating with differentiable group sparsity achieves a markedly lower CV error for $D=3,4$ (left plot in \cref{fig:snam_res}).
+For non-convex induced regularization using $D>2$, the CV-optimal models are much sparser than both $D=2$ and the dense SNAM results.
+Moreover, compared to the direct optimization used in the baselines, $D$-Gating with differentiable group sparsity achieves a markedly lower CV error for $D \in \{3,4\}$ (left plot in \cref{fig:snam_res}).